You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* The peak effects of ibuprofen typically occur within 1-2 hours after taking the medication.
+* The peak effects of Advil typically occur within 30-60 minutes after taking the medication.

 1. How long does it take for Advil to start working?

-Yes, you can take Advil with food, but it may slow down the absorption process.
+Yes, you can take Advil with food or milk, but it may slow down the absorption rate, leading to a slightly longer onset of effects.

 Ibuprofen's effects can last for several hours, depending on the dosage and individual factors.